OStubbs/flask-basic-todo-list/README.md

 # flask-basic-todo-list

-A incredibly simple to-do list flask app for local use with using a JSON file to be persistent.
+A incredibly simple to-do list flask app for local use using a JSON file to be persistent.